jakeogh/hashfs/README.rst

 .. code-block:: python

+   from uhashfs import uHashFS

+   fs = uHashFS(root="/home/user/hashfs", tmpdir="/home/user/hashfs.tmp")

    address = fs.putstr('some content')

    # The id of the file (i.e. the hexdigest of its contents).
    address.id

    # The absolute path where the file was saved.
    address.abspath

    # Whether the file previously existed.
    address.is_duplicate

 Retrieving File Address